 - Get your family member a safe space if there has been severe neglect or abuse

 - Make sure cuts, bedsores, infections, and scrapes among other health problems are promptly treated

 - Stay in regular touch with your elderly family member if they are staying in a nursing home

 There are ways to pursue legal and medical action if your elderly loved ones suffered abuse.
 This may not be able to undo the harm caused, but it can reduce the long-term effects of abuse.

 - Medical care is necessary for helping patients manage their mental health problems and physical injuries

 - Legal compensation gives you the opportunity to seek compensation for medical bills, pain and suffering, and other damages from the abuser and nursing home

-Talk to a Capable Nursing Home Abuse Attorney in California and Washington
+Talk to a Capable Nursing Home Abuse Attorney

 No one deserves abuse, especially vulnerable seniors.
 You should speak with the team at Walton Law if your loved one was hurt or harmed.
 Our team can help you pursue legal compensation.
 We can discuss your legal options during a free case review.
 To schedule your free consultation, call us at (866) 338-7079 or fill out this online contact form.